rucio/jupyterlab-extension/docker/container/README.md

 Check the instructions in [the main README](../../README.md) to see how to use the image standalone, that is without the rest of the Rucio development environment

+If the environment variables `X509_USER_KEY` and `X509_USER_CERT` are provided to the `docker run` command, a X509 proxy will be initialized at container startup.

+An already initialized container can directly be used inside the container, mounting it to the default X509 proxy location (e.g. /tmp/x509up_u1000) or mounting it into a different location and pointing the `X509_USER_PROXY` environment variable to it.

 ### Inside Rucio's development environment